The First Great Train Robbery: Origins of the plot

-The film's plot is loosely based on the Great Gold Robbery of 1855, in which a cracksman named William Pierce engineered the theft of a trainload of gold being shipped to the British Army during the Crimean War.
-The gold shipment of £12,000 (equal to £ today) in gold coin and ingots from the London-to-Folkestone passenger train was stolen by Pierce and his accomplices, a clerk in the railway offices named Tester, and a skilled screwsman named Agar.
-The robbery was a year in the planning and involved making sets of duplicate keys from wax impressions for the locks on the safes, and bribing the train's guard, a man called Burgess.
+The film's plot is loosely based on the 1855 Great Gold Robbery, in which Edward Agar, an expert screwsman, and William Pierce, a former employee of the South Eastern Railway, engineered the theft of a consignment of gold being shipped to the British Army during the Crimean War.
+The gold shipment of £12,000 (equal to £ today) in gold coin and bullion from the London-to-Folkestone passenger train was stolen by Agar and Pierce and their accomplices: William Tester, a clerk in the railway offices at Folkestone, and James Burgess, the train's guard in the luggage van.
+The robbery was a year in the planning and involved making sets of duplicate keys from wax impressions for the locks on the safes, and bribing Burgess.
 Crichton, the author of the book and the screenplay, was inspired by Kellow Chesney's 1970 book The Victorian Underworld, which is a comprehensive examination of the more sordid aspects of Victorian society.

 In his screenplay Crichton based his character "Clean Willy" Williams on another real-life character from Chesney's book, a housebreaker named Williams (or Whitehead) who, sentenced to death in Newgate Prison, escaped from prison by climbing the 15-metre (50-ft.) tall sheer granite walls, squeezing through the revolving iron spikes at the top, and climbing over the inward projecting sharp spikes above them before making his escape over the roofs.
 The only completely fictional character in the film is Miriam (Lesley-Anne Down).

 The film also draws loose parallels to the 1903 film of the same name.
 The 1903 film has just 18 shots, but the film borrows two scenes, one in which Pierce (the 1903 characters are unnamed) is on top of the train, and another when a person is thrown off the moving train.